Beach Road in Colombo Sri Lanka

 The Grind Coffeehouse – For the best looking (and tasting) avocado on toast and a killer latte, head to this small coffee shop near Union Place.

 Wondering where to stay in Colombo?
-I recommend checking out Granbell Hotel in Colombo 3 or Radisson Colombo along the waterfront in Colombo 4.
-Both are fantastic city hotels with spacious rooms and rooftop pools overlooking the ocean.
+I recommend checking out Cinnamon Life, Granbell Hotel in Colombo 3 or Radisson Colombo along the waterfront in Colombo 4.
+These are all fantastic city hotels with spacious rooms and rooftop pools overlooking the ocean.
 Click here for other highly rated hotels in Colombo!

 Where to go after Colombo